ni/nimi-python/docs/nidigital/class.rst

             :param waveform_name:

                 The waveform name you want to use from the file.
-You must specify **waveformName** if the file contains multiple waveforms.
-Use the **waveformName** with the source_start opcode in your pattern.
+You must specify waveform_name if the file contains multiple waveforms.
+Use the waveform_name with the source_start opcode in your pattern.